Your privacy at CEVT

 We will only store your data for as long as is needed to achieve whatever purpose we’re pursuing.
 We strive to define retention periods for all data and implement procedures for making sure that data is not stored for unnecessarily long periods of time.
 Other times, our retention of your data will be determined on a case-by-case basis, taking into considerations the principle of data minimization.

-If you have any questions or concerns regarding the way we process your personal data, please contact us using the contact form at the bottom of this page.
+If you have any questions or concerns regarding the way we process your personal data, or if you want to exercise any of your rights, please contact us at email@example.com.
+If you rather visit us, or contact us by post, see the contact details below.
 If you feel we somehow have misused your data, you may contact the Swedish data protection authority (Datainspektionen) to file a complaint.
 Visit their website for more information.

 China-Euro Vehicle technology (CEVT)